peesock/cli-tutorial/README.md

 see the Files section for an explanation on symlinks.

 ## Extra Utilities
-there are some CLI tools that are so useful out of the box that i'd recommend them even to loser noobs like you, if you're allowed to install programs.
+there are some cli tools that are so useful out of the box that i'd recommend them even to loser noobs like you, if you're allowed to install programs.

 ### Ranger
 a terminal file manager is extremely useful. i use [lf](https://github.com/gokcehan/lf), but this isn't in debian repos and is more minimal, so you can install `ranger` instead which is the same thing but fancier (and slower).